 Since it’s the shoulder season, all the big discount programs, like Passport America and Escapees, are in full effect, and some resorts even have their own half-price specials.

 So we pampered ourselves with fitness rooms, spas and swimming pools while waiting for parts and service appointments at National Indoor RV Centers.
 Sadly, our issues and their schedule and parts delays trapped us in Phoenix until mid July, when the first monsoons hit.

-Driving adventures included a day trip to Apache Junction, where all the saddled bar stools were already full, and the Theodore Roosevelt Dam on the Salt River.
-Pavement ended and the road became rough and narrow after the town of Apache Junction, but we pulled off to get out of the way for a big rig diesel pusher with a driver who braved the switchbacks, tall rock walls and steep drop offs.
+Driving adventures included a day trip to Tortilla Flats, where all the saddled bar stools were already full, and the Theodore Roosevelt Dam on the Salt River.
+Pavement ended and the road became rough and narrow after the town of Tortilla Flats, but we pulled off to get out of the way for a big rig diesel pusher with a driver who braved the switchbacks, tall rock walls and steep drop offs.
 The motor home was all settled into the campground a couple of hours later, when us slow pokes arrived up at the lake.